vega/altair/doc/user_guide/display_frontends.rst

     def renderer(spec: dict) -> dict:
         ...

-Altair's default ``html`` render returns a cross-platform HTML representation using the ``"text/html"`` mimetype; schematically it looks like this::
+Altair's default ``html`` renderer returns a cross-platform HTML representation using the ``"text/html"`` mimetype; schematically it looks like this::

     def default_renderer(spec):